seifou23i/Grid2Bench/README.md

 pip3 install grid2bench
 ```

-# Main features of RLBenchPlot
+# Main features of Grid2Bench
 This package allows to evaluate the performance of power grid agents from various point of views.
 Hereafter, we introduce the main feeatures included in this package: